Experienced Hotel Photographer

 When we tell people that we travel all over the country photographing hotels, we frequently get offers to help us carry our bags!
 Sure it sounds like a glamorous life – traveling all over the place, seeing exciting places, meeting cool people!
 When Paige was a flight attendant in one of her earlier careers, there was a saying that being a flight attendant was a great job if it wasn’t for the passengers!
 Anyone who works in a hotel can probably understand that joke!

 While we love our clients and would not trade what we do for any other job, it’s not quite as glamorous as one might expect.
 Ask anyone who travels for a living and they will tell you that life on the road brings its own challenges.
 We are lucky to have created a business that we can share together and we have learned many lessons along the way.
 We believe that our experience traveling for our business gives us a special insight into the needs of hotel guests and employees.

 It would be awesome if we showed up to empty hotels where everything is completed and ready for us to take photos.
 But that’s not reality!
 If the hotel has not opened yet, there are going to be things that are not completed and contractors running around like crazy.
-If the hotel has opened, then we are going to be working around the needs of the guests.
+If the hotel has opened, then we are going to be working around the needs of the guests and staff.